pulumi/pulumi-hugo/themes/default/content/docs/using-pulumi/continuous-delivery/azure-devops.md

 ---
-title_tag: Using Azure DevOps | CI/CD
+title_tag: "Using Pulumi: Azure DevOps | CI/CD"
-title: Using Azure DevOps
-linktitle: Azure DevOps
 meta_desc: This page details how to use Azure DevOps to manage deploying stacks based on
            commits to specific Git branches, and based on the build reason.
+title: Azure DevOps
+h1: Pulumi CI/CD & Azure DevOps
 menu:
     usingpulumi:
         parent: cont_delivery